Blog comments are a relic from a bygone era.

 And yet, every day, thousands of comments are written that do not bother to acknowledge the post’s author in any way, shape, or form.

 Do they think robots wrote the post instead of a human being?
-Do they believe greetings are an outdated ritual from a bygone era?
+Do they believe greetings are an outdated ritual?
 Or are they simply too lazy to scroll back to the top to find the author’s name?

 If you’re hoping to catch the attention of bloggers and strike up a relationship, a healthy dose of proper etiquette can go a long way.